 K-Day, short for Keweenaw Day, is an annual tradition at Michigan Tech held on the Friday of the week of Labor Day.
+It is a registered student organization fair with around 200 groups in attendance.
 Each year on K-Day, classes release at noon so our students can celebrate their beautiful surroundings in the Keweenaw Peninsula and learn about ways to get involved and connected at Tech.
 K-Day typically sees around 3,500-4,000 students attend, so be sure to check out this amazing event so you don't miss out!

 Activities and Food

 There is plenty to do at K-Day!
 You'll find lots of food and snacks, music, inflatable games, and more.
 Best of all, more than 200 of Michigan Tech's Registered Student Organizations will have booths set up so you can learn more about them and learn how you can get involved.
 With well over 240 Student Organizations at Michigan Tech, there is something for everyone!